Multi-Region eCommerce: Tips for Optimizing Your eCommerce Site When Expanding Overseas

 Also, some languages have right-to-left fonts, such as Arabic or Hebrew, which also affects the website design and content representation.

-Then there are dates and numbers to take care of, as different regions have different date and time formats.
-In the U.S., for example, the preferred format is "mm/dd/yyyy", while in Europe, it’s "dd.mm.yyyy".
+Then, there are dates and numbers to take care of, as different regions have different date and time formats.
+In the U.S., for example, the preferred format is "mm/dd/yyyy," while in Europe, it's "dd.mm.yyyy".
 Also, different number formatting (1000 versus 1,000) can help customers navigate the site and simply enrich their experience.
-So it’s important to account for all those complexities when localizing your content for a specific market.
+So, it's essential to account for all those complexities when localizing your content for a specific market.

 Trust is perhaps one of the most important pieces of the puzzle, and also an aggregate parameter that encompasses all of the above.
 If users trust your site, they will buy from you and tell their friends to buy from you, which leads to an increase in sales and average order value.